Leverage Longitudinal Patient Data for Innovation & End-to-End Evidence

 Since 1978, InterSystems has delivered mission-critical software that helps organizations keep patients and populations healthy.
 Companies like Epic, Quest, LabCorp, Covance, and Roche Diagnostics have created some of the world’s most important healthcare applications using our technology.

-- The health records of 500 million people worldwide rely on InterSystems technology
+- The health records of 1 billion people worldwide rely on InterSystems technology

 - InterSystems has customers in over 80 countries